TEL: Low-Latency Failover Traffic Engineering in Data Plane: Acknowledgment

 \section{Acknowledgment}

 This work was funded by the German Ministry for Education and Research as BIFOLD - Berlin Institute for the Foundations of Learning and Data (ref.
-01IS18025A and ref.
-01IS18037A).
+01IS18025A and 01IS18037A).
 Mohammad Shojafar is supported by Marie Curie Global Fellowship funded by European Commission with grant agreement MSCA-IF-GF-839255.

-\begin{IEEEbiography}[{ }]{Habib Mostafaei} currently is a postdoctoral researcher at the Internet Network Architectures (INET) of Technische Universität Berlin.
+\begin{IEEEbiography}[{ }]{Habib Mostafaei} is currently a postdoctoral researcher at the Internet Network Architectures (INET) of Technische Universität Berlin.
 He received a Ph.D. in Computer Science and Engineering from Roma Tre University in 2019.
-Prior to the Ph.D. education, he worked as a full‐time faculty member at the Computer Engineering Department of Azad University (2009‐2015).
-Currently, his main research fields include software‐defined networking (SDN), network measurements, distributed systems. \end{IEEEbiography}
+He currently works as a senior researcher in the BIFOLD-BBDC project on networking problems for big data analytics.
+In 2018, he spent eight months as a visiting researcher at the University of Tuebingen.
+Before the Ph.D. education, he worked as a full‐time faculty member at the Computer Engineering Department of Azad University (2009‐2015).
+Currently, his main research fields include networked systems, network management, and distributed systems.
+For additional information: \url{https://inet.tu-berlin.de/~habib} \end{IEEEbiography}